 Personal safety and property security at Georgia College are everyone's responsibility.
 The Department of Public Safety urges all members of the Georgia College community to participate in making our campus as safe as possible.
 If you develop good security habits, you can assist us in safeguarding your property and university property.

-There are over 60 emergency call boxes located throughout the Georgia College campus.
+There are emergency call boxes located throughout the Georgia College campus.
 They are strategically located in parking lots and walking areas throughout the entire campus, including The Village Apartments.
 The call boxes provide two-way communication between the caller and the Georgia College Police Department dispatcher.
 The call boxes can be used to report any type of emergency, suspicious activity, to ask for an escort, or any other public safety related inquiry.

 Be a Little Suspicious